-GTL were appointed by the Serpentine Gallery to design, supply, install and remove the foundations for the 2008 Serpentine Gallery Pavilion designed by Frank Gehry.
-Each year the client requires a foundation system that can support the temporary pavilion building yet be removed at the end of the Pavilions’ life.
+GTL were appointed by the Serpentine Gallery to design, supply, install and remove the foundations to the 2009 Serpentine Gallery Pavilion designed by SANAA Architects.

 Geotechnical Ground Conditions

-The soils investigation indicated that the ground had superficial deposits of sand and gravels over the London clay formation.
+The soils investigation indicated that the ground had superficial deposits of sand and gravels over the load clay formation.